dcalc/WaLSAtools_fork/docs/idl/WaLSAtools.md

     If data, time or cadence, and the type of analysis are not provided, then the code returns the sequential information as documented above.

-    Running **WaLSAtools** is relatively painless, and easy to understand, if you follow the instruction printed in terminal.
+    Running **WaLSAtools** is relatively painless, and easy to understand, if you follow the instruction printed in the terminal.
     Please note the format and unit of the input, keyword, and output parameters.

     ??? source-code "Source code"